Global and regional/continental trends in family size, sex ratios, and ageing/greying

-- Leads to an improvement in healthcare, as a result of a fall in birth rate which reduces pressure on healthcare system.
+- Leads to an improvement in healthcare, as a result of a fall in the birth rate which reduces pressure on the healthcare system.

 - Leads to a fall in the dependency ratio as a result of the reduction of the number of children from the ages 0-14.

 - Leads to an improvement in the infrastructure of the country since the government would have more money to spend on these social amenities.

 - Leads to economic growth by increasing the GDP of the country.

 - Leads to unemployment because of an increase in the working population whilst the government is unable to create and provide enough jobs.